 About Cataract:

 Cataracts are an eye condition where the lens of the eye becomes cloudy.
 The lens normally allows light to pass through the eye.
-When the lens becomes cloudy, light can pass through.
+When the lens becomes cloudy, light cannot pass through.
 So, vision becomes blurred.
 This can happen in one eye or both eyes.

 Cataracts are most common in adults.
 However, they can also affect babies and young kids.
 Because the eyes are still developing, cataract should be treated right away.
 Delaying the treatment can increase the risk of lazy eye.